What are warning signs of students in crisis?

 How do I know if it is a CART issue or if it should be referred to a more appropriate campus resource?

 Typically, behaviors that pose a threat to safety or that cause a significant community disruption qualify as CART, while students who experience other mental health issues are appropriate referrals to Counseling and Psychological Services (CAPS).
-You do not have to make this determination; the CART will do it for you.
-The most critical step is to report it at www.uh.edu/cart
+You do not have to make this determination; CART will do it for you.
+The most critical step is to report it using the Incident Reporting Form.

 What do I do if I know a student who may need to be referred?